Risk in Brief - Malachite Green in Foods

 Malachite Green

-1. Malachite green (MG) is a synthetic dye used to colour different materials such as silk, wool, cotton and paper.
+- MG is a synthetic dye used to colour different materials such as silk, wool, cotton and paper.

-2. MG has been used commonly worldwide in aquaculture as early as the 1930s and is considered by many in the fish farming industry as an effective antifungal and antiprotozoal agent.
+- MG has been used commonly worldwide in aquaculture as early as the 1930s and it is considered by many in the fish farming industry as an effective antifungal and antiprotozoal agent.
 It has been used for the treatment of parasitic, fungal and protozoan diseases in fish and applied as a topical antiseptic.

 Public Health Significance

-3. Animal studies also suggest that MG may cause thyroid gland follicular cell adenoma and carcinoma in rats and liver cancer in mice.
-However, there is yet no evidence of carcinogenicity for MG in humans.
+- In some research studies in experimental animals, it was suggested that MG might cause thyroid gland follicular cell adenoma and carcinoma in rats while its main metabolite, LMG increased incident of liver cancer in mice treated with LMG in feed.
+However, there is yet inadequate evidence of carcinogenicity for MG or LMG in humans.

 Regulation

-1. Codex has not established food safety standards for MG in food.
-However, Codex has established a recommended risk management measures on MG in 201stating that "In view of the JECFA conclusions on the available scientific information, there is no safe level of residues of malachite green or its metabolites in food that represents an acceptable risk to consumers.
+- Codex has not established food safety standards for MG in food.
+However, Codex has established a recommended risk management measures on MG in 2014 stating that "In view of the JECFA conclusions on the available scientific information, there is no safe level of residues of malachite green or its metabolites in food that represents an acceptable risk to consumers.
 For this reason, competent authorities should prevent residues of malachite green in food.
 This can be accomplished by not using malachite green in food producing animals."

 Advice to the Trade